We believe Oxbridge Lane Primary School is :_

 we learn together and are valued.’

 At Oxbridge Lane Primary School, staff and Governors are committed to giving every child an exceptional start that provides them with a platform of skills, knowledge and values to ensure their success throughout the rest of their education and in later life.
-We will strive to ensure that through a tailored curriculum that is closely linked to the needs of the pupils at Oxbridge Lane; the very best pastoral care that provides social and emotional support for pupils and their families; and through providing a range of innovative and creative learning experiences, children will become life-long, confident learners who are ready to make a positive contribution to their community and wider society.
-Our pupils will leave us with a love of learning and with a positive outlook on their future prospects and plans.
+We will strive to ensure that, through a tailored curriculum that is closely linked to the needs of the pupils at Oxbridge Lane, the very best pastoral care is given.
+This provides social and emotional support for pupils and their families; and through providing a range of innovative and creative learning experiences, children will become life-long, confident learners who are ready to make a positive contribution to their community and wider society.
+Our pupils will leave us with a love of learning and a positive outlook on their future prospects and plans.
 They will know how to keep themselves safe and will be able to lead healthy lives.

 To secure this vision for every pupil, we will uphold the following: